 The United Kingdom (UK) continues to be shaped by its history, beginning with the occupation of Scotland and Wales in the Middle Ages and the subsequent creation of the British Empire, extending across vast areas of Africa, Asia and the Middle East.
 While the UK’s rich ethnic and religious diversity is a reflection of this, the violence and exploitation that characterized imperial rule has left a legacy of inequality and discrimination still evident today.
 While the UK has made some progress in promoting a more multicultural and inclusive society, minority communities remain disproportionately affected by poverty, racism and social exclusion.

 Though outcomes vary between different communities, minorities typically experience poorer outcomes across a range of indicators.
-Government data shows, for example, that unemployment levels were just 3 per cent among whites in 2019, compared to 8 per cent among British with a Bangladeshi, Pakistani or Black background.
-Minorities are also especially disadvantaged in terms of access to the justice system, with young black people nine times more likely to be imprisoned than their white peers.
+Government data shows, for example, that unemployment levels were just 3.1 per cent among white people in the first quarter of 2022, compared to 7.1 per cent among people belonging to ethnic minorities.
+Unemployment rates varied between minority ethnic groups, with 4.1 per cent for those with an Indian ethnic background compared to 9.3 per cent for people with a Bangladeshi background and 9.0 per cent among Black people .
+Minorities are also especially disadvantaged in terms of the disproportionate impacts of the justice system, with young black people nine times more likely to be imprisoned than their white peers.
 While poverty and exclusion may contribute, this disparity appears to be driven in large part by inequalities at different stages of the justice system, including higher rates of arrest and tougher sentencing.